 If you meet the criteria you may apply to register as an elector.
 Apply

 An election for one Procureur du Bien Public in each Parish is held every 18 months.
-The next elections will be on 12 September 2018.
-Those elected will take the oath of office on 14 September 2018.
+The next elections will be mid-March 2020.
+Those elected will take the oath of office late March 2020.

 Nomination form for candidate for election as Procureur du Bien Public

 Elections for Centeniers are held every 9 months.
-The next elections will be on 12 September 2018.
-Those elected as Centenier will take the oath of office on 14 September 2018.
+The next elections will be mid-March 2020.
+Those elected as Centenier will take the oath of office late March 2020.

 Nomination form for candidate for election as Centenier

 Elections for 8 Senators, 12 Connétables (one for each Parish) and for 29 Deputies in parishes or parish districts are held every four years.
 Elections were held on (see